JonasTisell/youtube_imagehost/README.md

 rj - makes image JPG (_when not set, image gets changed to the original filetype_)

-c - makes width 2 pixels smaller for some reason (_sometimes also allows image to be larger than 797x797 pixels_) c0xffffffff - Unknown
-mo - Unknown
+c - makes image same width and height, also makes width 2 pixels smaller sometimes, for some reason (_sometimes also allows image to be larger than 797x797 pixels_) c0xffffffff - Unknown mo - Unknown